Solving Attachment Problems in PHPMailer and Sendgrid

 $mail->Password SMTP password.

-$mail->Subject Sets the subject of the email.
+$mail->Subject Sets the email's subject.

-$mail->Body Sets the HTML body of the email.
+$mail->Body Sets the email's HTML body.

-$mail->send(); Attempts to send the email.
+$mail->send(); Tries to deliver the email.

-unlink($uploadfile); Deletes a file from the filesystem.
+unlink($uploadfile); Eliminates a file from the system.

-Deep Dive into PHP Email Attachment Scripts
+Examining PHP Email Attachment Scripts in-depth

 <?php